 The final activity that kids and some adults with the youthful spirit will enjoy are the events scavenger hunts.
-The first one is Spikes pollination exploration; this is Flower and Gardens’ main scavenger hunt and pretty similar to the ones we’ve seen at other Epcot events.
+The first one is Spikes pollination exploration; this is the Epcot Flower and Garden Festival’s main scavenger hunt and pretty similar to the ones we’ve seen at other Epcot events.

-The second scavenger hunt of Flower and Garden Festival is only available from April 5th to April 21st, just in time for Easter.
+The second scavenger hunt of Flower and Garden Festival starts March 19th, just in time for Easter.
 The Eggstravaganza hunt is very similar to Spike’s scavenger hunt, the only difference is that there are hidden Easter eggs throughout all the countries in World Showcase featuring Disney characters.
-This is also priced at $6.99 and both scavenger hunts offer a discount to cast members and Annual Pass holders.
+This is also priced at $7.99 and both scavenger hunts offer a discount to cast members and Annual Pass holders.

-If you’ve been before, then you know that Epcot is all about food and Flower and Garden is no stranger to decadent culinary dishes.
+If you’ve been before, then you know that Epcot is all about food, and the Epcot Flower and Garden Festival is no stranger to decadent culinary dishes.
 What’s slightly different about this event is that it puts a focus on fresh ingredients above all else.

 Flavor Full Kitchen

 Over at the Citrus Blossom, those of you who love dole whips and citrus whirls in Adventureland are in for a treat.
-This booth will feature an orange cream slush served in an orange bird sipper.
-The Citrus Blossom will also include a lobster tail with grilled lemon, a tuna tataki, and the crispy citrus chicken.
+This booth will feature an orange lemon slush served in an orange bird sipper.
+The Citrus Blossom will also include a Citrus-Braised Crispy Pork Belly with Kumquat and Carrot and

 Trowel and Trellis

-The last new booth for 2019 is Trowel and Trellis, sponsored by impossible foods, this is the same company that sponsored earth eats at Food and Wine last year.
-At Flower and Garden, this booth is all about serving classic dishes with a unique twist.
+Trowel and Trellis, sponsored by impossible foods, is the same company that sponsored earth eats at Food and Wine in years past.
+At the Epcot Flower and Garden Festival, this booth is all about serving classic dishes with a unique twist.
 First, there’s the traditional corn on the cob served with savory garlic spread as opposed to just simple butter.
-For dessert, there’s the chocolate pudding terrarium which includes avocado cream, matcha crumb, pomegranate, and baby herbs.
+For dessert, there’s the plant-based Lavender Pot de Crème with Blueberry Cake with Pink Peppercorn and Lime Whipped Cream